- Ambulance Workers

 International Women's Day:

-March 8 is an annual, internationally recognized day that acknowledges and honors the struggles of women in their fight for equality, justice, peace and development.
-It is also a celebration of the progress women have made.
-This date is commemorated at the United Nations and is designated in many countries as a national holiday...(read more about International Women's Day and its importance in our society today)
+March 8 is an annual, internationally recognized day that acknowledges and honours the struggles of women in their fight for equality, justice, peace and development.
+It is also a celebration of the progress women have made...(read more about International Women's Day and find an event offered in your community)